benchristel/verse/docs/beginner/index.md

 numbers (no spaces or punctuation).
 However, we're going to give this function a very specific name: `displayText`.
-The name `displayText` tells Verse to use this function to determine what text will be shown on the screen.
+The name `displayText` tells Verse to use this function to determine what text will be shown on the screen when the program runs.

 After the name of the function, we need to put a pair of parentheses `()` and a pair of curly braces `{}`.